 This policy outlines the risk management methodology for preventing, managing and responding to health, safety and wellbeing risks posed by work-related violence and other unsafe behaviours in schools.

-- The (the OHS Act) requires the department to provide or maintain systems of work and a working environment that are, so far as is reasonably practicable, safe and without risks to health – including in relation to work-related violence.
+- The Occupational Health and Safety Act 2004 (the OHS Act) requires the department to provide or maintain systems of work and a working environment that are, so far as is reasonably practicable, safe and without risks to health – including in relation to work-related violence.

 - The principal and/or their delegate have responsibilities under the OHS Act as the department’s representative and site manager of their school.
 Principals are responsible for identifying and managing the risks associated with work-related violence, with expert assistance and support from the department’s central and regional offices as required.

-- Principals must follow the Work-Related Violence Procedure (in the ), which sets out the practical step by step instructions for implementing this policy.
+- Principals must follow the Work-Related Violence Procedure (in the Procedure tab), which sets out the practical step by step instructions for implementing this policy.

 WorkSafe defines work-related violence as ‘when a person is abused, threatened or assaulted in a situation related to their work'.
 It can occur in person, over the phone or online, and be caused by the behaviour of other employees, clients or customers, or members of the public.

 Under the OHS Act, employees must take reasonable care for their own health and safety and the safety of others who may be affected by their actions or omissions while at work.

 In order to meet their OHS obligations as site manager, the principal or their delegate, in consultation with school employees and health and safety representatives (HSR), must: